John Julien

 Unusable SOP example

-With the unusable example, which reflects a commonly used template for SOPs, you have to scroll through the first several pages before you even get to the information you need.
+With an unusable SOP, you often have to scroll through several pages before you even get to the information you need.
 It includes a lot of information at the top that might be useful for the technical writer and document manager, but it’s not very helpful to the end-user who needs to reference the procedure regularly.

 In either case, a first-time reader would need to ask somebody for help because it’s not entirely clear what needs to be done (and how it should be done).